 Selecting a light therapy device best suited for your needs will depend on what area you are wanting to treat and if you have other intended applications in mind.
 If you are treating a chronic symptom, something specifically designed to target that would be your initial consideration.
 For more general use a device designed for treating larger areas might be more encompassing.

 Red light therapy is more associated with skin surface conditions whereas near-infrared goes deeper, below the skin surface and is more suited for joint aches and pain.

 Infrared saunas are always a popular choice and have been for decades!
 Those seeking weight loss and recovery benefits take advantage of the sweat factor for increased detoxification aspects which can also contribute to pain relief.
 Lifestyle friendly designs are making them more accessible and affordable than ever before.
-Lifepro has recently launched several laydown/wrap sauna styles that are a fraction of the price of a traditional box saunas, and you don’t have to commit to a lot of space or electricity costs either.
+Lifepro has recently launched several types of personal saunas from sauna blankets and sauna detox wraps that are a fraction of the price of a traditional box saunas, and you don’t have to commit to a lot of space or electricity costs either.

 From full sized light panels right down to pocket sized tools, light therapies are in demand and making everyday life much more manageable for many suffering with the symptoms of arthritis and other painful conditions.
 Consider something that offers both red light therapy and infrared if wanting to treat both skin and below the surface.
 Use different self care tools for different applications or combine them!
 Many of Lifepro’s therapies can be used at the same time to get that needed pain relief faster!

 Get Your Joints Moving Again with Red Light!

 Whether you are just wanting to move and feel better or a compliment to enhance current training, light therapy products can offer the pain relief you are looking for and over time help reduce symptoms possibly even eliminate with regular use.
 Be consistent!
 Just because your arthritis pain or swelling has improved, don’t stop using your device.